-Planning for investment cash flow needs is critical for any investment strategy, particularly when investing in illiquid assets like real estate.
+Planning for cash flow needs is critical for any investment strategy.
+This is especially true when investing in illiquid assets like real estate.
 Annual contribution limits can vary greatly between retirement accounts, so the investor needs to determine how much cash will be needed and how much will be available.

 When you reach retirement age, you need to take RMDs.
 This is sometimes tricky for people who only have real estate in their IRA—they’re faced with the prospect of distributing a massive asset, which may incur a lot of tax, to meet the RMD requirements.

 Questions about RMDs?
-Contact our staff through your client portal at portal.ndtco.com.
+Contact our staff through the Client Portal.

-Like all investments, due diligence is required to decide what will work best for your IRA and its investments.
+Like all investments, due diligence can help you decide what will work best for your IRA and its investments.
 New Direction Trust Company can help with the administration and bookkeeping of your IRA.